mikeraab/docker001/Participant-Guide.md

 # Intro to Containers Hands On Lab

-This Hands on Lab (HOL) will take the particant through the basics of containerization, explore it's advantages and introduce Docker technology with entry level excersises.
+This Hands on Lab (HOL) will take the participant through the basics of containerization, explore it's advantages and introduce Docker technology with entry level excercises.
 The topics to be covered in this 2 hour session are:

 1. [Intro to Basic Container Concepts](../master/Participant-Guide.md#intro-to-basic-container-concepts)
 2. [Verify Docker Engine Hands on Lab Environment](../master/Participant-Guide.md#verify-docker-engine-hands-on-lab-environment)